-If you own a credit card, the card issuer sets a billing cycle during which all your transactions for that period are reflected in the credit card statement.
-The credit card billing cycle may vary from 27-31 days, depending on the type of the card and the issuer.
+Credit card issuers set a billing cycle during which all your transactions for that period are reflected in the credit card statement.
+The credit card billing cycle may vary from 27-31 days, depending on the card type and the issuer.

-The final credit card bill is generated after considering all the transactions, and in case you make payments for some of the transactions, it gets adjusted in the final bill, so that you pay only for the outstanding amount.
-Any transaction made after the billing cycle is over gets reflected in the next month's credit card statement.
+In case you make payments for some of the transactions during the period, it gets adjusted in the final bill so that you pay only the outstanding amount.
+Any transaction made after the billing cycle gets reflected in next month's credit card statement.